 Check out the hidden neighbor

-A part from Hallgrímskirkja cathedral in the center of Reykjavik Seljalandsfoss is probably one of the most popular tourist destinations in Iceland.
+A part from Hallgrímskirkja cathedral in the center of Reykjavik Seljalandsfoss is probably one of the most popular destination in Iceland.
 Many of the people visiting Seljalandsfoss waterfall are not aware of the beautiful waterfall of Gljúfrabúi which is just nearby.
-If you have the change please make sure you check it out.
+If you have the change, make sure you check it out.

 From Reykjavik drive on highway one to the south coast of Iceland (marked with “Vík) for just under two hours.
 You can´t miss it as it is clearly visible from the highway.